I still remember the first time I heard about the idea of buying vacant land. My reaction was the same as most people's.

 Some people have this idea that they can do whatever they want with their land… but that’s only true to the extent that it doesn’t disagree with the local zoning and planning ordinance.

-Unless your property is in the middle of nowhere, where nobody will ever see or care about what you’re doing, there will always be some kind of loose guidelines and limitations you have to adhere to.
-And the closer you get to a city, the stricter and tighter those guidelines and limitations are going to get.
+Unless your property is in the middle of nowhere, where nobody will ever see or care about what you’re doing, there will always be some kind of loose guidelines and limitations you must adhere to.
+And the closer you get to a city, the stricter and tighter those guidelines and limitations will get.

-And let’s not forget, in a very real sense, property taxes are basically a form of rent that all landowners have to pay to the ultimate “landlord”—the government.
+And let’s not forget property taxes are a form of rent that all landowners must pay to the ultimate “landlord”—the government.
 Don’t lose sight of the fact that you never have absolute freedom to do whatever you want with your land.

 5. Land Has a Fixed, Easily Measurable Value